Wildlife Recovery in Novel Ecosystems

-Following the European colonization of Argentina, the population of both guanacos and pumas declined due to conflict with livestock production.
-The absence of pumas likely triggered the rapid expansion of Magellanic penguin colonies along the Argentine coastline.
-Today, pumas are returning to Patagonia due to a decline in sheep ranching and ongoing rewilding efforts, which has led to a novel predator-prey relationship between pumas and penguins.
-It's unclear how this migratory penguin colony affects the predator-prey relationship between pumas and guanacos, community interactions, and ultimately how this novel, alternative prey shapes the restoration of coastal Patagonia.
+Due to the effects of rapid global change, the restoration of wildlife is occurring on altered landscapes.
+For example, in Patagonia, following European colonization and the rise of livestock production, the population of both guanacos and pumas declined; the absence of pumas is hypothesized to have triggered the rapid expansion of Magellanic penguin populations along the Atlantic coast of Argentina.
+Today, pumas are returning to Patagonia due to a decline in sheep ranching and ongoing wildlife restoration efforts, which has led to a novel predator-prey relationship between pumas and penguins.
+My work seeks to unravel the ecological impacts of this novel interaction and its impact on wildlife restoration in the region more broadly.

 Analyzing the impacts of a novel resource pulse (i.e., Magellanic penguins) on puma movement, habitat selection, and sociality

 Testing for apparent competition or mutualism between penguins and guanacos

 Despite global declines in biodiversity, successful conservation efforts have led to the recovery of animal populations around the world.
 The success of these initiatives hinges on the integration of ecological and socio-political factors.
 We are exploring the potential drivers of successful wildlife restorations globally and the ways management and policy can shape wildlife restoration goals.

 Investigating the impacts of including human dimensions on wildlife translocation outcomes

 Developing a framework for restoring lost wildlife migrations